JPThakur361/Employe-Management-With-Dapper/README.md

 # DapperDemo
+## Note : In future i will add in it  Stored procedure and DapperContrib .
 Hi , Here I have implemented Dapper one of my best ORM with Repository Pattern with comparision of Entity FrameWrok  .
 Require Tools : Vs2019 , ssms 2019 .
 Some Simple Steps :